lanl/singularity-eos/doc/sphinx/src/using-eos.rst

   PORTABLE_INLINE_FUNCTION
   void Evaluate(Functor_t f);

-where a ``Functor_t`` is a class that *must* provide a ``void operator() const`` method templated on EOS type. ``Evaluate`` is decorated so that it may be evaluated on either host or device, depending on desired use-case.
+where a ``Functor_t`` is a class that *must* provide a ``void operator() const`` method templated on EOS type.
 Alternatively, you may use an anonymous function with an `auto` argument as the input, e.g.,

 .. code-block:: cpp